-As observed in maps of stress distribution from previous finite element analyses (Pessoa et al. 2010), the higher levels of stress are concentrated in the conical joint region of abutments when using ICI connection implant.
+As observed in maps of stress distribution from previous finite element analyses,(Pessoa et al. 2010) the higher levels of stress are concentrated in the conical joint region of abutments when using Morse taper implants.
 These findings are in accordance with the chief failure mode observed in the present study.
-In addition, when compared with other connection designs, ICI connections present considerably lower stress concentration in the abutment screw than internal or external hexagon (Pessoa et al. 2010).
+In addition, when compared to others connection designs, Morse taper connections present considerably lower stress concentration in the abutment screw than internal or external hexagon (Pessoa et al. 2010).

-Considering that the replacement of singleunit edentulous spaces in the anterior region of maxilla with implant-supported restorations is a challenging scenario, it is crucial to acknowledge the functional and mechanical limitations of the implant-abutment connections.
-As the ICI connections have been assumed to be favorable in terms of longterm success and esthetics (Levine et al. 1999; Mangano et al. 2009, 2011), further evaluations of the implant-abutment stability combined with fatigue testing are warranted for this connection design and its variations.
-Fatigue testing in the posterior area with loading applied in more than one force vector is also warranted to assess the reliability of ICI connections.
-Furthermore, standardization of parameters adopted in mechanical tests is suggested to allow the comparison of reliability between different designs of ICI connections.
+Considering that the replacement of single-unit edentulous spaces in the anterior region of maxilla with implant-supported restorations is a challenging scenario, it is crucial to acknowledge the functional and mechanical limitations of the implant-abutment connections.
+As the Morse taper connections have been assumed to be favorable in terms of long-term success and esthetics, (Levine et al. 1999, Mangano et al. 2009, Mangano et al. 2011) further evaluations of the implant-abutment stability combined with fatigue testing are warranted for this connection design and its variations.
+Furthermore, standardization of parameters adopted in mechanical tests is suggested to allow the comparison of reliability between different designs of Morse taper connections.